nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux.md

 {{#> callout type='tip' }}

-For the examples below, let's say you are using Ubuntu 14.04 LTS ("trusty") and want to install the Nuxeo latest Fast Track release (from the "fasttracks" APT repository; for&nbsp;LTS you would replace "fasttracks" with "releases").
+For the examples below, let's say you are using Ubuntu 14.04 LTS ("trusty") and want to install the Nuxeo latest Fast Track release (from the "fasttracks" APT repository; for LTS you would replace "fasttracks" with "releases").

 {{/callout}}

 ### Using the Graphical User Interface

-&nbsp;

 {{! multiexcerpt name='apt-repo-install-UI'}} {{#> callout type='note' }}